Cloodot

 • Developer API — REST API for automation and CI/CD

-A SkillSet is a container that holds one or more skills — JavaScript functions your AI agent can call during conversations.
-Creating a SkillSet is a two-step process:
+A SkillSet is a container for one or more skills — JavaScript functions the AI agent can call during conversations.
+Building one is a two-step process:

-1. Create the SkillSet — define its name, description, and visibility
+1. Create the SkillSet — name, description, visibility.

-2. Create a Version — add your skills, configuration definitions, and deploy
+2. Create a version — add skills and configuration definitions, then deploy.

 Each version is an immutable snapshot.
-Creating a new version automatically deploys it as the active version.
+Creating a new version automatically makes it the active one.

-We'll build a skill that checks the status of a customer's order.
-It needs:
+We'll build a skill that checks the status of a customer's order:

 Every skill requires an async function handler(input) that receives: